pmem/pmdk/README.md

 ><sup>4</sup> The pkg version of ncurses is required for proper operation; the base version included in FreeBSD is not sufficient.

-## Building PMDK on Linux or FreeBSD
+## Building VMDK on Linux or FreeBSD

 To build from source, clone this tree:
 ```